Fishing with Sand Fleas: A Complete sand flees (Guide)

 Conclusion

-You can find them near the Atlantic coast sandy beaches or at night by shining a light over your shoe as they crawl around looking for food.
+In conclusion, true sand fleas are great bait for catching fish.
+They come in handy when you’re out on the water and don’t have any other bait options with you.
+You can find sand flea bait near the Atlantic coast’s sandy beaches or at night by shining a light over your shoe as they crawl around looking for food.
 Be sure not to keep them on ice because it will kill them!
 If this seems like something that interests you, be sure to read our Ultimate Guide on fishing with sand fleas so we can give you all the tips and tricks needed to hook the sand flea!

 You might also like